-If you are reading this article, you are likely on the salary negotiation step of your job search— congratulations!
-Even though salary negotiations usually occur after you've already received a job offer, they can still be challenging to navigate.
-Not only will you be honest and candid with your potential employer, but you will also learn a lot about the job itself.
+If you’re at the salary negotiation stage of your job search, congratulations!
+Even though salary negotiations usually occur after you’ve already received a job offer, they can still be challenging to navigate during the interview process.
+Not only will you need to be honest and candid with your potential employer, but you will also learn a lot about the job itself.

-The negotiation itself is a good opportunity for you to express your expectations to ensure that the job isn't a bad fit for you, and that it can check as many boxes as you want for yourself.
-Here are five tips to ensure that you can maximise your opportunities for a successful negotiation:
+The negotiation stage is a good opportunity for you to express your expectations to ensure that the job isn’t a bad fit for you, and that it can check as many boxes as possible.
+Here are five tips to ensure that you can maximise your opportunities for a successful salary negotiation.

 The best way to inform your expectations going into a negotiation is to do your homework on your desired position and industry.
 This means you should study not only your own company, but also competitors’ salaries and work conditions.
 Taking this step is crucial in your negotiation because you will understand the pay scale for the position and similar roles.